Metaswitch/clearwater-readthedocs/docs/Creating_a_deployment_with_Chef.md

 ## Creating an All-in-One ("AIO") node

-To create a single machine instance running all the Clearwater components, run the following on the chef-workstation machine.
+To create a single machine instance running all the Clearwater components, run the following on the chef workstation machine.

 	cd ~/chef
 	knife box create cw_aio -E <name>